crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/reconnaissance-footprinting.md

    * **Archive.org (Wayback Machine) & Google Cache** can retrieve deleted or modified content, exposing old but still relevant vulnerabilities.
    * Even if a company removes sensitive data, archived versions may still be accessible.

+#### Censys

+Censys is primarily a tool for the reconnaissance phase, specifically the Footprinting (Faircloth, 2011) stage.
+Here is the detailed breakdown:

+**Primary Role: Reconnaissance (Footprinting)**

+The core function of Censys is to provide a pre-scanned, searchable index of Internet-facing assets.
+Its output aligns with the objectives of the reconnaissance phase:

+- **Objective:** "To mine as many DNS host names as possible... and translate those into IP addresses or IP address ranges."

+- **Censys Output:** It directly provides lists of:

+    - **IP Addresses and Ranges** associated with an organization.
+    - **DNS Hostnames** and associated certificates.
+    - **Open Ports** on those IPs (e.g., it tells you _that_ port 443 is open, not necessarily what specific software is running on it beyond a basic banner).
+    - **Network Blocks** and autonomous systems (ASNs).

+This output is a goldmine for building the initial target list and understanding the organization's public attack surface **without sending a single packet to the target yourself**.
+The search itself is a passive act from the target's perspective.

+**Bridging into Scanning & Enumeration**

+While its primary home is reconnaissance, the data provided by Censys can directly enable and accelerate the scanning and enumeration phase.
+It blurs the line in the following way:

+- Censys often collects and displays **banners** and **service version information** from the ports it scans.
+When a penetration tester uses this pre-collected version data to identify a specific vulnerability (e.g., seeing `Apache 2.4.49` which is vulnerable to CVE-2021-41773), they are effectively using Censys to perform a form of **passive vulnerability enumeration**.
+- In this sense, a tester uses Censys for reconnaissance ("find all IPs for company X with port 443 open") and then immediately uses its detailed data for initial enumeration ("and now I see that this specific IP is running a vulnerable version of Apache").

+In summary, a penetration tester uses Censys during the reconnaissance (Footprinting) phase to quickly generate a highly accurate map of a target's public-facing assets—IPs, domains, and open ports.
+The intelligence gleaned from Censys, particularly service banners and certificate details, can then immediately inform the subsequent scanning and enumeration phase by highlighting specific systems and services worthy of more targeted, active investigation.
 ### Footprinting with DNS

 Footprinting with DNS involves exploring DNS records (directions to or for a specific type of resource).